-3. Sooth Saying-Puff Adder In mouth
+3. Sooth Saying-Puff Adder In Mouth

 In the Zulu community in South Africa, a traditional healer locally known as a “Sangoma” relies on his trusty puff-adder to make predictions as well as heal.
-He may at some point place it in his mouth or near the person seeking healing.
+He may at some point place it in his mouth or near the person seeking to heal.
 In case his faithful serpent has a change of heart, no one would wish to imagine what would happen.

 4. Blood-Water Beverage

 The Maasai and Samburu communities in Kenya and Tanzania are amongst the most hospitable communities.
 They always look forward to receiving any visitor.
 Apart from offering you roasted meat, you may be required to drink fresh blood oozing from a live animal or mixed with some milk.

 Bullfighting is more famous in countries like Spain and Mexico more than it is in Africa.
 Unknown to many people, African communities have always followed this practice.
 Unlike their western counterparts, there is no security provided.
 Many people have died or been maimed during the ceremony.
 The ritual is popular among the Luhya tribe in Kenya.

 Ritual killings have always been performed in African cultures.
 This may be under the direction of a king or soothsayer.
 To date, some communities still follow this practice.
 They will target a specific tribe or a unique person.
 For instance, in Tanzania, Albinos locally known as “zeruzeru” are captured and killed as a way of seeking material wealth.

 Traditional healers and medicine men hold a special place in many African cultures.
 People will opt to seek medicinal and divine intervention from them rather than from a clinic, dispensary, church, or hospital.
 When visiting one, a person may be asked to come back with eggs of a snake, or crocodile.
 Some will even ask for the fangs, claws or teeth of a dangerous creature.